-Panel Drainage Layer means a layer of roll material, usually comprised of stiff, synthetic entangled mesh, installed directly beneath the metal panels in place of, or in addition to, a slip sheet, and intended to
+Ventilation Layer means a layer of roll material, usually comprised of stiff, synthetic entangled mesh, installed directly beneath the metal panels in place of, or in addition to, a separation layer; it creates a ventilation space intended to

-- 1) inhibit bonding of metal roof panels with underlying materials. - 2) facilitate the drainage of condensation that collects on the bottom surface of metal roof panels.
+- 1) facilitate the drying of condensation that collects on the bottom surface of metal roof panels. - 2) inhibit bonding of metal roof panels with underlying materials.